Superstition Mountains - Lost Dutchman

 Aspen Corner / Arizona Snowbowl

 This road is accessible by regular car, but not open-year round.
-The Snowbowl hill (featured in the first and last photos) is used as a ski area in the winter and will not be open to photography.
+The Snowbowl hill is used as a ski area in the winter and will not be open to photography.
 The first two photos were taken in July, and the second two photos were taken in October.
 Where the mountainside is located in Snowbowl, it's lined with Aspen trees, an easy walk from the parking lot.
 Aspen corner is nearby and similar, it's easily walkable, but with limited parking.
 These areas tend to get busy during fall months, so a weekday session is highly recommended.

 This spot is in town (can you believe it?) with amazing, easily accessible views of Mt.
 Humphreys.
 There are a handful of pine trees lining the paths, and the park is flat and walkable.
 Depending on the season, the grasses may be a variety of colors, but I've mostly seen gold in the center with green toward the edges of the trees.
 This spot is great at sunset!